 How To Make Vegan Scalloped Potatoes

 - Prep the potatoes.
-Either peel the skin or leave the skin on.
+Either peel the potatoes or leave the skin on.
 Leaving the skin on does add more nutrition.
 If leaving the skin on be sure to scrub the potatoes well.
-Cut the potatoes about 1/8 inch-thick, as uniformly as you can for the best results and even cooking.
+Cut the potatoes about ⅛ inch-thick, as uniformly as you can for the best results and even cooking.
 I used this mandolin (affiliate link) and it was a breeze, if you don’t have a mandolin just do the best you can using a kitchen knife.

 Can Scalloped Potatoes Be Made Ahead?

 Absolutely!
-Just prepare this scalloped potatoes recipe in advance as directed, and let them cool completely to room temperature.
+Just prepare this vegan scalloped potatoes recipe in advance as directed, and let them cool completely to room temperature.
 Then simply cover tightly and refrigerate for up to 2 – 3 days.
 When ready to reheat, bake, covered with foil, at 350 degrees F. for 30 minutes, or until heated through.
 FYI – I recommend only making ahead for casual dining, as it may not be quite as pretty reheated!